CoDeConf/CoDeOSL15/program/index.md

 Introducing DevOps as a methodology for delivering business value into an existing organization has many challanges.
 One of the largest being that of going against long established norms and processes.
 In the presentation, 'DevOps and Moving the Elephant', I will present a brief history of the progress made within Maersk Line IT and now Maersk Group IS that have helped make the difference in being able to anchor critical changes in how IT infrastructure is delivered and managed using DevOps methods.

-## On the way towards the vision of DevOps
+## On the Way Towards the Vision of DevOps
 {: #vision}

 ######[Per Arnold Blaasmo]({{site.root}}/speakers#blaasmo), Atmel Norway